Using this website

 We know that some parts of our website aren't fully accessible:

 - most older PDF documents are not fully accessible to screen reader software

 - some of our online services are hosted by third-party suppliers and you may find navigating these services difficult depending on their level of web accessibility.
-These include but not restricted to democracy.eastherts.gov.uk
+This includes, but is not restricted to, democracy.eastherts.gov.uk

 What to do if you can't access parts of this website